 "1.
 We take hold, O victorious one, of thee, the mistress of remedies.
 I have made thee a thing of thousandfold strength for ever), one, O plant!
 2. Her, the unfailingly victorious one, that wards off curses, that is powerful and defensive; (her and) all the plants have I assembled, intending that she shall save us from this (trouble)!
 3. The woman who has cursed us with a curse, who has arranged dire misfortune (for us), who has taken hold of our children, to rob them of their strengthmay she eat (her own) offspring! "

-But, for anyone who has eyes to see, their is certainly a layer of hypocrisy to the Vedas.
+"1.
+The other enemies conquer with might; beat back, O Gâtavedas, those that are not yet born!
+Enrich this kingdom unto happiness, may all the gods acclaim this man!
+2. Of these hundred entrails of thine, as well as of the thousand canals, of all these have I closed the openings with a stone.
+3. The upper part of the womb do I place below, there shall come to thee neither offspring nor birth!
+I render thee sterile and devoid of offspring; a stone do I make into a cover for thee."But, for anyone who has eyes to see, their is certainly a layer of hypocrisy to the Vedas.
 It is often stated by the Hindu legal opinions (Smritis) that women are not to read the Vedas, however their are spells in the Vedas which are to be used by women (often times against other women) and it is hard to not see that the female Vedic chanters did indeed have devious intentions in mind.
 The Vedas carry a few passages on women attempting to use overt sorcery to remove a rival wife, making their mutual husband become repelled by her.
 It is further found spells for women to maliciously attack a rival suiter, praying that she remain at home as a maid until she grows old and grey.
 Yet it should not be surprising that Hindus tend to find the most scandalous of women's dark spells to be those surrounding attracting and keeping a man.
 In one spell the women prays to nymphs and gods asking them to "intoxicate" her lover so that he becomes addicted to her; another hymn prays the man not even speak to other women and think only of the enchantress singing the spell.
 If women are not supposed to read the Vedas, much less practice any sort of magic, why are these hymns found in our cannon?

 "1.
 I dig up this plant, of herbs the most potent, by whose power rival women are overcome, and husbands are obtained.
 2. O thou (plant) with erect leaves, lovely, do thou, urged on by the gods, full of might, drive away my rival, make my husband mine alone!
 3. He did not, forsooth, call thy name, and thou shalt not delight in this' husband!
 To the very farthest distance do we drive our rival."